daronphang/coding_resources/GO/methods.md

 ```

 ### Composing Types by Struct Embedding
 Can call methods of embedded Point field even though ColoredPoint has no declared methods.
+Variable of type ColoredPoint has all methods of Point, color.RGBA and additional methods declared on ColoredPoint directly.
+When calling a method, compiler looks for directly declared method, then for methods promoted once from ColoredPoint's, and then for methods promoted twice from within Point and RGBA, and so on.
+Compiler reports an error if two methods were promoted from the same rank.
 ```go
 import "image/color"